Talk to the experts, listen to presentations and meet others with the same condition.

 Will you join us?

 We would like to see as many as possible at these events, particularly those who suffer from Paget's disease.
-For more information regarding the events and to book a free place, you can use the contact form or telephone 0161 799 4646.
+To book a free place, please use the booking form below (download, complete and return) or if you have a query use the contact form or telephone 0161 799 4646.